 - Naptime — for Little Brave

-Advantages to a Homeschooling with a Routine Instead of a Schedule
+Advantages of a Routine Instead of a Schedule

 Some of the advantages to homeschooling with a routine are that you can dive deeper into subjects when the opportunity presents itself.
 If your kiddos start asking more questions, you can take the time to have a conversation and find out more about the topic you are studying.
 This is great if you are hoping to make connections with your children through homeschooling that go beyond checking subjects off a daily to do list.